Digital-Identity-Labs/ishigaki/README.md

   *  `jetty` - the global Jetty configuration.
   *  `jetty-shib` - extra Jetty configuration files for running Shibboleth
   *  `misc` - a few other files
-  *  `shibboleth-idp` - The Shibboleth IDP configuration
+  *  `shibboleth-idp` - the Shibboleth IDP configuration

-Adjust these files to suit your use case - see the [Shibboleth IdP documentation](https://wiki.shibboleth.net/confluence/display/IDP30/Home) for lots more information.
+Adjust these files to suit your use-case - see the [Shibboleth IdP documentation](https://wiki.shibboleth.net/confluence/display/IDP30/Home) for lots more information.

 As you're probably copying these files over the top of existing files, you don't need to keep copies of files you aren't changing.
 You can usually not bother with the admin, jetty and misc directories.
 You will probably only need to change the jetty-shib directory